RevivalTeam/Genisys0.14/README.md

 * Enchantment
 * Brewing
 * Enchantment effects
-* NOTE: Please edit **genisys.yml** to enable the desired features, such as Redstone, MobAI, Nether, etc.
+* NOTICE: Please edit **genisys.yml** to enable all the features, including Redstone, MobAI, Nether and so on.

 ### To-Do List
 * Improve Potions